tilburgsciencehub/website/content/topics/Collaborate-share/Project-management/big-team-science/linux-permission.md

 aliases:
   - /permission-linux
 authorlink: "https://tilburgsciencehub.com/contributors/krzysztofwiesniakowski/"
+author: Krzysztof Wiesniakowski

 ---
-## Changing File Permissions in Linux
+## Changing file permissions in Linux

 When working in a Linux environment, it is common to encounter situations where you need to change file permissions.
 This guide will help you understand how to modify file permissions using the `chmod` command.

-## Understanding File Permissions
+## Understanding file permissions

 Linux file permissions are broken down into three types: